merce-bit/GitDemo/README.md

 Devops Project
-This is the development branch
+This is the demo branch